shaposhnikoff/my_medium_articles_starred/100-days-of-devops-day-3-introduction-to-cloudtrail-5ce923f44584.md

     *Results requested for 2018-12-27T00:09:00Z to 2018-12-27T00:10:00Z*

-    *No digests found*

-* *We can also configure a CloudTrail to send copies of logs to CloudWatch Logs(a central location which aggregates logs)*
+    *We can also configure a CloudTrail to send copies of logs to CloudWatch Logs(a central location which aggregates logs)*

 * *Go back to the trail we have just configured and click on Configure*